1MrazorT1/Epidemy-Simulation/README.md

 # Epidemic Simulation Project

 ## Team Members
-- **Mohamed Taha Brida**
+- **BRIDA Mohamed Taha**
-- **Johann Ly**
+- **LY Johann**
-- **Taha Zouggari**
+- **TOUJANI Mohamed**
-- **Mohamed Toujani**
+- **ZOUGGARI Taha**

 ## Project Description
-This project simulates the spread of an epidemic within a city, using various mechanisms such as inter-process communication, shared memory, and threading.
+This project simulates the spread of an epidemic within a city.
+Two approaches were used: a monothread simulation and a multithread one.
+Using various mechanisms such as inter-process communication, shared memory, and threading.
 The goal is to model citizen roles and their interactions to manage and mitigate the contamination.

 ## Setup and Execution
 ### Prerequisites